PA1B’s QRPp page

-My antenna is an Inverted Vee, that I use since I started as a HAM.
+Up to 2015 I used an Inverted Vee, that I used since I started as a HAM.

-Since May 2015, I also use indoor Cylinder Dipoles of 12 inch and 15 inch on 21 MHz and 14 MHz, in stead of the inverted V.
+Since May 2015 and in 2016, I also use indoor cylinder dipoles of 12 inch and 15 inch on 21 MHz and 14 MHz, in stead of the inverted V.

 My interests as a HAM

-- to participate in radio contests in CW with QRP or QRPp on HF
+- To participate in radio contests in CW with QRPp or QRP on HF

 - 1000 Miles per Watt

 The cylinder dipole has proven to be a very small indoor HF-antenna.
 The cylinder dipole with two Monster energy drink cans and a coil is easy to build and is working fine on 15 m.